-- Here you can enable Disk Protection encryption by selecting the Encrypt local disks on agent computers option. - AES is preset as Encryption algorithm; you can use it as such. - With Configure encryption settings per drive you can specify the encryption for each drive separately.
+- Here you can enable Disk Protection encryption by selecting the Encrypt local disks on agent computers option. - AES is preset as Encryption algorithm; you can use it as such.
+You can choose between different encryption algorithms, we recommend AES 256-bit. - With Configure encryption settings per drive you can specify the encryption for each drive separately.
 The default setting is to encrypt all local hard disks. - If you select Enable FIPS compliant encryption library, the FIPS library will be used.
-Performance is better if you do not select this option; a CC EAL-2 certified non-FIPS library automatically uses AES NI (Intel® Advanced Encryption Standard (AES) Instructions Set) hardware support if the client supports it. - To display a warning to all users indicating incomplete disk encryption, you can enable the Display warning when disks are not fully encrypted option. - Enable the Encrypt only if pre-boot login succeeded at least once option to delay the encryption of the disks until a user has successfully logged in to pre-boot authentication once and has thus been stored in the user database of the PBA. - If you want to delay decryption for some time, specify the number of days with the On configuration changes, delay decryption by x days setting.
-This may be useful so that the client computers and their users can be properly prepared for decryption.
-The default value is 3 days.
-This value provides additional protection against misconfiguration.
-If you want to perform decryption immediately, change the setting to 0 days.
+Performance is better if you do not select this option; a CC EAL-2 certified non-FIPS library automatically uses AES NI (Intel® Advanced Encryption Standard (AES) Instructions Set) hardware support if the client supports it. - To display a warning to all users indicating incomplete disk encryption, you can enable the Display warning when disks are not fully encrypted option. - Encryption priority: Specify the computer performance used for encryption.
+Normal is the default value.
+When set to High, other applications may run slower. - Perform hard disk check (ChkDsk) before encryption: Use this option to ensure the integrity of the file system on all drives you want to encrypt.
+This will repair all bad sectors so that Disk Protection can encrypt them.